 If you purchase a property with someone who has also never owned a home, they too can withdraw $35,000 from their RRSP for a total down payment of $50,000.

 In order to qualify for the HBP, buyers must have a minimum down payment of 5% of the total purchase price of the home.
 And, household income must be under $120,000.

 Who Qualifies As A First-Time Home Buyer In Canada?

 To qualify as a first-time home buyer in Canada, you can never have owned property of any kind.
-If you purchase a first home with a partner who has purchased a home in the past, you can still withdraw from your RRSP as a first-time home buyer.
-But, your partner cannot.
+If you purchase a first home with a partner who has purchased a home in the past, you can still withdraw from your RRSP as a first-time homebuyer.
+Your partner, however, cannot.

 First-Time Home Buyer RRSP Repayment Rules

 While you withdraw your own money, the HBP is technically a loan.
 Therefore, you must pay it back.
 People who withdraw from their RRSP to buy a first home have 15 years to pay the entirety of the loan back.
 Any repayments to your RRSP are considered a repayment of the loan.
 Therefore, they do not enjoy the same tax benefit as the initial investment.
 To clarify, you cannot claim it as an RRSP contribution.